/dev/random: Entropy injection

 The entropy pool can be improved by programs like timer_entropyd, haveged, randomsound etc. With rng-tools, hardware random number generators like Entropy Key, etc. can write to /dev/random.
 The diehard tests programs diehard, dieharder and ent can test these random number generators.

+Critique of entropy injection

 In January 2014, Daniel J. Bernstein published a critique of how Linux mixes different sources of entropy.
 He outlines an attack in which one source of entropy capable of monitoring the other sources of entropy could modify its output to nullify the randomness of the other sources of entropy.
-Consider the function $H(x,y,z)$ where H is a hash function and x, y, and z are sources of entropy with z being the output of a CPU based malicious HRNG Z:
+Consider the function $H(x,y,z)$ where H is a hash function and x, y, and z are sources of entropy with z being the output of a CPU-based malicious HRNG Z: